lawrennd/old_talks/_physics/includes/ceres-discovery.md

 \notes{\subsection{Discovery of Ceres}

-Year is 1801 Planet Ceres discovered in January by Giuseppe Piazzi, an italian priest, born in Lombardy, but working in Palermo, where he founded the observatory.
-He was later to die in Naples.}
+On New Year's Eve in 1800, Giuseppe Piazzi, an Italian Priest, born in Lombardy, but installed in a new Observatory at the University viewed a faint smudge through his telescope.

+Piazzi was building a star catalogue.

+Unbeknownst to him, Piazzi was also participating in an international search.
+One that he'd been volunteered for by the Hungarian astronomer Franz von Zach.
+But without even knowing that he'd joined the search party, Piazzi had discovered their target a new planet.}

 \slides{